simscape/Microgrid-Simscape/README.md

 Operation, and Control of Remote Microgrid example.
 The planning objectives in this remote microgrid example include power reliability, renewable power usage, and reduction in diesel consumption.
 The key indices for economic benefits for the remote microgrid include life cycle cost, net revenue, payback period, and internal rate of return.

 ![](Images/remotemicrogrid.png)

-## Design of Stable Industrial Microgrid
+### Design of Stable Industrial Microgrid
-In this example, these indices are improved through reduction in diesel usage, maximum usage of renewable energy, and operation of the BESS.
- This example uses various standards for covering, planning, designing, controlling, and testing.
-The control performance evaluation includes conformation of standards for power quality.

-The second example is about industrial microgrid.
 In an industrial microgrid, the planning objectives are ensuring power reliability, minimize downtime, faster system reconfiguration during fault and cost optimization.
 Electrical design covers the voltage selection, network structure, grounding etc. while the automation design ensures system protection, monitoring, communication etc.
 In this example, two main grids connect through two primary substations.
 Each substation has one BESS units and one microgrid controller.
 The industrial grid operates as two microgrids connected through a normally open switch.

 This figure shows various aspects from different standards considered in this workflow.
 The microgrid standards and industrial process standard are mapped at different control levels.

 ![](Images/IndustrialMicrogrid.png)

-## Perform Techno-Economic Analysis of Microgrids
+### Perform Techno-Economic Analysis of Microgrids
-The third example is about techno-economic analysis of microgrids.
+This example is about techno-economic analysis of microgrids.
 Techno-economic analysis of microgrids is a comprehensive study that integrates technical performance and economic viability to assess the feasibility and effectiveness of different microgrids.
 Microgrids comprise multiple distributed energy resources (DERs) including solar panels, wind turbines, generators,